- 1 Objective of Hydro & Pneumatic Testing :

-To familiarize workforce with ongoing Hydro Testing, Pneumatic Strength Testing, Line Blowing & Filling activities:
+To familiarize workforce with ongoing Hydro Testing, Pneumatic Strength Testing, Line Blowing & Filling activities (Pressure Testing):

 Hydro & Pneumatic Strength Testing, Line Blowing, Filling

-- All pressure and leak testing must be competed accordance with the Procedure and Safe Work Method.
+- All pressure and leak testing must have competed in accordance with the Procedure and Safe Work Method.

 - Formal records of pressure and leak testing are maintained and kept.